jourquin/Nodus/doc/services/services-workflow.md

 - the service must contain at least one link,
 - all links must use the same mode,
+- every link must support the selected concrete means; for means `-1`, the supported range is derived from the complete line,
 - every added link must be connected to exactly one node of the existing service line,
 - a cycle is not accepted by the editor,
 - all links must belong to one connected component,